slatedocs/slate/source/index.html.md

 Returns the metadata for the object from the specified URI.

 ## Download GenBank

 `GET <URI>/gb`

-Returns the GenBank for the object from the specified URI.
+Returns the object from the specified URI in GenBakn format.

 ```javascript
 const fetch = require("node-fetch");